medic/cht-docs/content/en/apps/features/integrations/oppia.md

 ## Features
-This integration leverages the **remote onboarding, task & scheduling, and dashboard features** of the CHT core framework with the **curated, multimedia educational content** available via OppiaMobile’s learning platform.
+This integration leverages the **remote onboarding, task & scheduling, and target features** of the CHT core framework with the **curated, multimedia educational content** available via OppiaMobile’s learning platform.

 The CHT Core Framework & OppiaMobile integration currently supports the following capabilities and features: